 Do men and women cry in the same way?
-Is the process of crying the same across cultures?
+Is crying the same across cultures?
 Does crying really make you feel better?
 Is there any difference in the way infants and adults cry?
 Can a hard-hearted person cry?
-If you are trying to find answers to these questions, then read these scientific facts about crying.
+If you are trying to find answers to these questions, then it is time to know these amazing, scientific facts about crying backed by research.

 1. Common reasons for emotional crying.